monfla00/meetup-presentations/2016-hello-lean/content.md

 Why Lean Development?
 -----------------------------------------------------

-By following lean principles you will understand that this is the only way you will be able to deliver value to your clients in quality and time and give yourself a chance to innovate.
+By following lean principles you will come to realize that this is the only way you will be able to deliver value to your clients in quality and time and on top give yourself a chance to innovate.

 So where can I buy the tool?
 How much does it cost?

  > It's never about the tool!